Constraining initial orbital eccentricity of inspiral-dominated gravitational-wave events with an analytic approximant: Inspiral waveform approximants

-where $(j, n)$ harmonic combinations take values (1,0), (1,-2), (2,-2) and (3,-2) for the current version of the \texttt{TaylorF2ecck} approximant.
-The (2,-2) harmonic is the dominant one while the rest are sub-dominant, with their amplitudes suppressed at low $e_0$ values (see Eq.~(\ref{eq:xiEcck_simple})).
-Following Ref.~\cite{TGHH}, we term $\tilde{A}$ and $\xi_{j,n}$ as harmonic independent and harmonic dependent amplitudes of our approximant, respectively.
-Clearly, $\tilde{A}$ depends on the total mass ($m=m_1+m_2$), the symmetric-mass-ratio ($\eta=\frac{m1\,m2}{m^2} = \frac{q}{(1+q)^2}$), where $m_1, m_2$ and $q$ are the individual masses and their ratio and $D_L$ stands for the luminosity-distance.
-Note that it is possible to express the $m$ and $\eta$ dependence of $\tilde{A}$ into the more familiar chirp-mass ${\cal M}$ dependence~\cite{findchirp}.
-In the above equation, $\Theta_{j,n}$ is the Unit-Step function, which allows us to appropriately terminate each harmonic at the correct physically allowed frequency limit (see Eq.~(3.26) of Ref.~\cite{TGHH}).
-Furthermore, $\xi_{j,n}$ depends on $e_0$, orbital inclination $\iota$, and azimuthal angles $\beta$, along with the antenna pattern functions $F_+$, $F_{\times}$, and $\eta$ (we let $\beta=0$, influenced by the \texttt{LALSimulation} considerations).
-In what follows, we list the expressions for $\xi_{j,n}$ that are accurate to $\mathcal{O}(e_0)$ order, influenced by Eq.~(3.16) in Ref.~\cite{TGHH}, and it reads
+where the $(j, n)$ harmonic combinations take values $(1,0)$, $(1,-2)$, $(2,-2)$, and $(3,-2)$ for the current version of the \texttt{TaylorF2Ecck} approximant.
+The $(2,-2)$ harmonic is the dominant one, while the remaining harmonics are subdominant, with their amplitudes suppressed at low $e_0$ values (see Eq.~(\ref{eq:xiEcck_simple})).
+Following Ref.~\cite{TGHH}, ${\cal \tilde{A}}$ is the harmonic-independent amplitude prefactor and $\xi_{j,n}$ are the harmonic-dependent amplitude coefficients of our frequency-domain approximant.
+Clearly, ${\cal \tilde{A}}$ depends on the luminosity distance $d_L$, the total mass ($m=m_1+m_2$), and the symmetric mass ratio ($\eta=\frac{m_1\,m_2}{m^2} = \frac{q}{(1+q)^2}$), where $m_1$ and $m_2$ are the individual masses and $q$ is the mass ratio.
+Note that it is possible to express the $m$- and $\eta$-dependence of ${\cal \tilde{A}}$ in terms of the more familiar chirp mass ${\cal M}$~\cite{findchirp}.
+In the above equation, $\Theta_{j,n}$ is the unit step function, which allows us to appropriately terminate each harmonic at the correct physically allowed frequency limit (see Eq.~(3.26) of Ref.~\cite{TGHH}).
+Furthermore, $\xi_{j,n}$ depends on $e_0$, the orbital inclination $\iota$, the azimuthal angle $\beta$, and the antenna pattern functions $F_+$, $F_{\times}$.
+We set $\beta=0$, following \texttt{LALSimulation} conventions.
+In what follows, we list the expressions for $\xi_{j,n}$ accurate to $\mathcal{O}(e_0)$, influenced by Eq.~(3.16) of Ref.~\cite{TGHH}.
+They read

-where the dimensionless $\chi $ is given by $ \chi = f/f_0$ (with $f_0$ being the the initial GW frequency).
-Note that the dominant (2,-2) mode lack $e_0$ correction and circular in nature.
+where the dimensionless parameter $\chi$ is given by $\chi = f/f_0$ (with $f_0$ being the initial GW frequency).
+Note that the dominant $(2,-2)$ mode lacks an $e_0$ correction and is circular in nature.

-In what follows, we list fully analytic 1PN-accurate Fourier phases, namely ($j, n$) harmonics, that include all the $\mathcal{O}(e_0^2)$ corrections for visualization purposes.
-This form for the ($j, n$) harmonic reads
+Although our approximant is 3PN-accurate, for visualization purposes we now list the fully analytic Fourier phases for the $(j, n)$ harmonics restricted to 1PN order, including all $\mathcal{O}(e_0^2)$ corrections.
+This form for the $(j, n)$-th harmonic reads